TACC/Abaco2.0/docs/source/technical/Quickstart.rst

 .. code-block:: bash

   >>> python3

-.. note:: This checks to see if you have python3 install in not please visit the pthon website(https://www.python.org).
+.. note:: This checks to see if you have python3 install in not please visit the python website(https://www.python.org).

 Once you have the lastest python next you want to see if you have pip install.
 Similar to python the buildin version of pip is 2.7 but we want pip3 so you want to type in the follow:

 .. code-block:: bash

     >>> pip3

 .. note:: If you dont have pip3 install use the following to install it: >>> sudo python3 get-pip.py